High School Student Resume Templates (+ Writing Tips)

 6. Review and edit your resume with someone you trust.

 Talk to your parents, guardian, teacher or guidance counselor and sit down with them to look over your high school student resume.
 Get their feedback and edit accordingly.
+You can also use our free ATS resume checker to instantly scan your resume for common errors.

 7. Make sure you have the permissions necessary to work.

-Laws vary by state, but generally, minors need permission from their parents or legal guardian to work, and they must notify their school.
+Laws vary by state, but generally, minors need permission from their parents or legal guardians to work, and they must notify their school.
 Companies may also require the parent or guardian to sign a waiver, even if it’s a summer job.

 8. Include a cover letter.